dmgale/justpark-rewards/README.md

 ---

-## 🎯 JustPark Gold Loyalty Concept
+## 🎯 JustPark Rewards Loyalty Concept

 While completing the technical challenge, I noticed JustPark currently lacks a traditional loyalty program.
 Whilst benefits can be gained through longer booking blocks, **JustPark Rewards** introduces a tiered loyalty scheme that could:
 - Reward frequent parkers with points on every booking
 - Offer exclusive perks like priority spaces and enhanced support
 - Provide volume discounts and member-only features
 - Increase customer retention and lifetime value
+- Falls inline with EV Rewards programme, or could cross collaborate

 This concept positions JustPark Gold as a premium membership tier that differentiates from competitors.
 This Task Demonstrates 'instant upgrade' possibilities for loyalty, repeat business and repeat revenue subscription model.